Tryella

-Tryella is a genus of 14 species of cicada found in Australia and New Guinea.
+Tryella is a genus of cicadas found in Australia and New Guinea.
+The group are commonly called bullets, the name derived from markings behind their heads, which together with their compact bodies make them resemble bullets while in flight.

+Taxonomy

 For many years, the members were classified in the genus Abricta.
 However, recent review of the genus has shown it to be a disparate group of species, and the Australian members moved to other genera.
-S.M.
-Moulds conducted a morphological analysis of the genus and found the cicadas split naturally into clades according to biogeographical region.
+Australian entomologist Maxwell Sydney Moulds conducted a morphological analysis of the genus and found the cicadas split naturally into clades according to biogeographical region.

 Of the 15 Australian species, the floury baker was the earliest offshoot.
 Unpublished data confirmed it was quite genetically distant from the other 14 species and so it was classified in a new monotypic genus Aleeta, while the others were placed in the genus Tryella.
 The genus name is derived from the Ancient Greek tryelis "ladle" and relates to the ladle-shaped uncal lobes of the species in the genus.

-The group are commonly called bullets, the name derived from markings behind their heads, which together with their compact bodies make them resemble bullets while in flight.

 Phylogenetic evidence supports Tryella and Aleeta as being the closest relatives to the famous periodical cicadas (genus Magicicada) of North America despite being widely geographically separated from them.

 Species

 The type species is Tryella ochra.
 Within the group, cladistic morphological analysis showed T. rubra to be the earliest offshoot within the genus.
 The relationships between other species was not able to be clarified.

-The following species belong to the genus Tryella.
+As of 2025 there were 16 described species in the genus.